creachadair/recipes/README.md

-Ordinarily when a recipe calls for, say, 1/2 tsp., it means a "level" half-teaspoon, viz., the material should be scraped off level with the top of the measure (not packed down), as so:
+Ordinarily when a recipe calls for, say, 1/2 tsp., it means a "level" half-teaspoon, viz., the material should be scraped off level with the top of the measure (not packed down, unless called for as with brown sugar), as so:

 ```